agbarnett/covid_cccc/README.md

-# covid_cccc
+# Analysis for CCCC

-Statistical analysis for the COVID-19 Critical Care Consortium
+Statistical analysis for the COVID-19 Critical Care Consortium.

+* Analysis of ECMO and prone position